 Where processing has been based on legitimate interests, the performance of a task in the public interest or for direct marketing purposes, an individual can object to the processing.
-The demonstrate legitimate grounds for processing it, for example, the processing is for the establishment, exercise or defence of legal claims or for evidential reasons
+The College, however, may still continue to process and hold the personal information if it can demonstrate legitimate grounds for processing it, for example, the processing is for the establishment, exercise or defence of legal claims or for evidential reasons.